johtela/vscode-modaledit/README.md

 project specific, edit the `settings.json` that is located in the `.vscode` directory under your project directory.

+> You might want to skip to the [tutorial][9], if you prefer learning by example.
+> Otherwise keep reading this document.

 To define the key mappings used in normal mode, add a property named `modaledit.keybindings`.
 You should define at least one binding that will switch the editor to the *insert mode*, which is the same as VS Code's default mode.